steo82rm/SalesForce-Data-Extractor-x-Firefox/README.md

 ---
 ### ⚠ Important notes: ⚠
 1. In order to allow this extension/script to efficiently run, the user will _need to allow popups windows from the domain: "**[salesforce.com](https://salesforce.com)**"_
-    - _a quick official guide on how to achieve this configuration for the Mozilla Firefox browser can be reached here:_
+    - _a quick official guide on how to achieve this configuration for the Mozilla Firefox browser can be reached here:_<br />
       _[https://support.mozilla.org/en-US/kb/pop-blocker-settings-exceptions-troubleshooting](https://support.mozilla.org/en-US/kb/pop-blocker-settings-exceptions-troubleshooting)_
 2. The script is designed to be effective and to run _only on the domain: "**[salesforce.com](https://salesforce.com)**"_
 ---